Cleveland State University Scholarships (2025–2026)

 FAQ

-Who qualifies for Voyager?
+Who qualifies for the Voyager program?

 First-time freshmen who are U.S. citizens or permanent residents with legal residency in Michigan, New York, or Pennsylvania.